Is Your New Skincare Working? Skin Purging vs. Product Reactions

 Support starts with being selective and intentional with your skincare choices.
 To minimize risk:

-- Choose non-comedogenic and fragrance-free products if you’re prone to skin concerns
+• Choose non-comedogenic and fragrance-free products if you are prone to breakouts or have a sensitive skin type.

 The goal is to introduce new items with awareness and give your skin time to adapt.